 The second block, called the "Palazzina", is connected with the Conventual Wing both from an external location, which is developed on the architectural remains of the Amphitheatre Castrense, both from an internal path, and has five floors beautifully furnished.

 All corridors and halls and intermediate terraces are furnished with sofas, chairs and sun umbrellas that will allow all customers to use them for reading and relaxing.
 In addition, you can take a walk along the archaeological excavations to reach the Bar Cafeteria, where you can have lunch.

-The recent restoration work, besides equipping the Domus Sessoriana of a larger number of rooms to better meet customer needs, aimed also to provide part of the rooms and the terrace with free Wi-Fi, a very ambitious project intervention, because of the characteristics of the masonry structure, but designed to provide free service to guests, indispensable in the modern hospitality.
+The recent restoration work, besides equipping the Domus Sessoriana of a larger number of rooms to better meet customer needs, a very ambitious project intervention, because of the characteristics of the masonry structure, but designed to provide free service to guests, indispensable in the modern hospitality.